Infoland/iProva-REST-API-examples/README.md

 |**500**|Internal Server Error|Returned whenever this occurs something is wrong with the API.
 It is always possible to receive this status code.|

 ## Client Errors
-When a 4xx or 500 HTTP status code is returned the reason phrase is set to be as specific as possible without exposing too much information.
+When a 4xx or 500 HTTP status code is returned the response body contains a json object describing the error as specific as possible without exposing too much information.
 See the [Client errors][client_errors] page for detailed information per client error.

 ## Authentication
 There are four ways to authenticate yourself iProva API.
 When the authentication fails a 401 Unauthorized HTTP status code wil be returned.